MaterializeInc/materialize/doc/user/sql/create-sources.md

 ### Source requirements

-Materialize requires that the data it receives from Kafka have a structure that contains both the old and new values for any fields within a record (a "diff envelope"), which lets Differential dataflow process arbitrary changes to the underlying data, e.g. expressing a record's deletion.
+Materialize optionally allows the data it receives from Kafka to have a structure that contains both the old and new values for any fields within a record (a "diff envelope"), which lets Differential dataflow process arbitrary changes to the underlying data, e.g. expressing a record's deletion.

 The only tool that we're aware of that provide data to Kafka in this form is Debezium through its envelope structure that contains a `before` and `after` field (although CockroachDB's change data capture feature is close to operational, as well).

-Ultimately, this means that the only sources that you can create must originate from Debezium, which must be published through Kafka.
+You can opt in to this behavior with the `ENVELOPE DEBEZIUM` option.

 ### Source schema